dy1z/docs/content/docs/configuration/environments.md

 }
 ```

+### Merging

-`config.production.js` will be merged _on top_ of `config.js`, so you only need to specify the config values that you are changing for the _production_ build.
+Any new environment you create will be merged _on top_ of the base `config.js` when you build for that environment.
+So in the case above, you only need to specify the config values that you are _changing_ in the `production` environment.

 ## Environment builds